velizar-velikov/shop-cart/readme.md

 #### 3.1.4 Details page star rating should show correct stars filled based on the average rating [x]

+#### 3.1.5 As soon as the users adds his review, details page should update with new rating [x]

+##### 3.1.5.1 and removed add review button

-#### 3.1.5 Once a user has reviewed a product, he should not be able to review it again / only edit or delete his review
+#### 3.1.6 Once a user has reviewed a product, he should not be able to review it again / only edit or delete his review

 ### 3.2 Edit review functionality from section reviews